ericgcc/commit_message_format/README.md

 >  [api|macos] Subject description

 ####Rules
-1. The tag [new] is only used when you are doing a merge between the master and other feature-branch It is used to describe a feature.
+1. The tag [new] is only used when you are doing a merge between a feature-branch and develop.

 2. The tag [update] must be used just when a package is updates ([pkg|update]).

-3. Sometimes when you are doing modifications on your source code, it is likely to find a bug and you are not interested in remove the changes to fix it, do the commit with the bug fixed, and then redo your modifications.
-In this case, two things can be reported:
+3. Sometimes when you are doing modifications on your source code, it is likely to find a bug, in this case two actions can occur:

->+ [api|modify+bug] when the code was modified, and a bug was found but NOT fixed
+>+ [api|modify+bug] when the code was modified, a bug was found but NOT fixed
->+ [api|modify+fix] when the code was modified, and a bug was found and WAS fixed
+>+ [api|modify+fix] when the code was modified, a bug was found and WAS fixed